chain4travel/camino-messenger-contracts/README.md

 </details>

 > [!TIP]
-> You can also export variables for private key and CM Account address for
+> You can also export variables, instead of specifying them from the CLI, for
+> private key and CM Account address for the commands used below in this document.
+>
-> the commands used below in the document, instead of specifying them from the CLI.
+> You can use these commands below to set the variables and then omit the
+> `--private-key` and `--cm-account` arguments.
 >
 > ```
 > export CMACCOUNT_PK=0x...